firebase/genkit/docs/monitoring.md

 # Monitoring

-Genkit is fully instrumented with [OpenTelemetry](https://opentelemetry.io/) and provides hooks to export telemetry data.
+Firebase Genkit is fully instrumented with [OpenTelemetry](https://opentelemetry.io/) and provides hooks to export telemetry data.

 ## Telemetry Configuration